Type Definition specs::ReadStorage

 however make sure to also check out the documentation for the

-respective methods on Storage
+respective methods on Storage.

 Aliasing

-It is strictly disallowed to get both a ReadStorage
+It is strictly disallowed to get both a ReadStorage and a WriteStorage

 of the same component.